OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Media_Center.md

 In doing so, the items can enter the media library in different ways.

-!!! warning "Attention"

-    Files can be edited in the media center only.

 ## Upload file directly in the media center

 ### Add document